harlyq/aframe-sprite-particles-component/README.md

 over-time ranges for the particle color. can use names e.g. `blue` or `color`, or hex strings e.g. `#ff0` or `#e7f890`

+**delay** : number = `0`

+delays the start of the emitter for this number of seconds.
+The delay only counts down if the emitter is enabled.

 **depthTest** : boolean = `true`

 if true, particles will not be drawn if another object has been drawn previously in front of the particle